At Minnesota Rubber and Plastics, we specialize in rubber, liquid silicone rubber (LSR) and plastic overmolding for your most critical applications.

 - Determine if your component requires overmolding or assembly

 - Recommend when to chemically or mechanically bond.

 - Can advise about the overmolded substrate, whether metal or plastic, taking into account the operating environment, production method, cost, and weight.

 - Provide detailed guidance about the necessary mechanical design features that will promote a durable, high-performance bond.

 - Model the solution with our best-in-class, non-linear finite element analysis (FEA).

 Selecting the right material

-Part of the mission of our Advance Materials Group, is to work hand in hand with our design team to recommend the right materials for bonding and over-molding.
+Part of the mission of our Advance Materials Group, is to work hand-in-hand with our design team to recommend the right materials for bonding and overmolding.
 We work with a multitude of different chemical bonding agents and technologies to meet the toughest of application operating conditions, while ensuring a repeatable process in our production environment.

 Global manufacturing gives you more options

 Your over-molded components can be manufactured and supported from any one of several locations we have around the world: United States, France, Mexico and China.
-Our worldwide manufacturing facilities operate under strict ISO guidelines including ISO 13485, ISO-TS 16949, and ISO 9000.
+Our worldwide manufacturing facilities operate under strict ISO guidelines including ISO 13485, and ISO 9000.
 These facilities operate under a corporate-wide Environmental Management System registered to the International Standards Organization series ISO-14001.